-Starting around age 12, at least 80 percent of women worldwide experience it in public spaces by strangers, especially when they are young and alone.
+Starting around age 12, most women worldwide experience it in public spaces by strangers, especially when they are young and alone.
 Many men, especially in the LGBQT community, experience it too.

 Stop Street Harassment, based in the Washington, DC-area, documents street harassment and provides people with resources for taking action in their community.
 We organize global awareness efforts and empower individuals locally.